-The strong grip gives you a lot more power than the neutral grip because your paddle, wrist and arm are aligned.
-For me, it’s much easier to get my entire arm behind my swing and then I can use my wrist to add more control.
+The continental strong grip gives you a lot more power than the neutral grip because your paddle, wrist, and arm are aligned.
+For me, it’s much easier to get my entire arm behind my swing and then I can use wrist action to add more control.

 DON’T use the continental strong grip for:

-If you do, you will hit the ball into the net or out.
+If you do, there’s a good chance you will hit the ball into the net or out.

-Do you hold the pickleball paddle at the top of the handle or the bottom of the handle?
+Where to hold the pickleball paddle?
+At the top of the handle or the bottom of the handle?

 Bottom of the handle